 The lower part of the River Cam is a more popular option.
 The tour goes through the actual Cambridge University and covers all essential sights, including Trinity College, Bridge of Sighs and Kings College Chapel.

-The downside of the lower river is that it can get incredibly crowded, especially during the summer.
+The downside of the lower river is that it gets incredibly crowded, especially during the summer.

 Contrary to the lower river, the upper River Cam runs through the idyllic Cambridge countryside and is much more peaceful compared to the lower river.

-The views of tidy meadows and pastoral Cambridge-adjacent villages make the upper river punt ride better suited for a peaceful experience.
+The views of tidy meadows and pastoral Cambridge-adjacent villages make the upper river punting better suited for a peaceful experience.
 This ride is also a much better option for anyone who wants to try chauffeuring a punt.